datamapio/elep/README.md

 - EXT = the cleaned data, using the defined naming conventions
 - DATA = mappable data; data is a merge of the REF coming from the MAP and the EXT
 - REF = The reference file contains ids and features of a map (e.g. county name)
+- META = metadata about the other files

 ###Process:
 - Raw > Ext  (tidy)